 Sharing is caring!

-Pizza night is about to get a WHOLE lot better with this homemade pizza dough recipe.
-It uses easy-to-find bread flour as the main ingredient, but you can also substitute all-purpose flour.
-It’s ready to use in about 90 minutes, and it makes enough for two pizza pies, so you can have one today and one tomorrow!
+Pizza night is about to get a WHOLE lot better with this best-ever homemade pizza dough recipe.
+It uses easy-to-find bread flour as the main ingredient.
+It’s ready to use in about 90 minutes, but the flavors are incredible after 24-48 hours, and it makes enough for two pizza pies, so you can have one today, one tomorrow, and taste the flavor development of the crust yourself!

 why you’ll love this pizza dough recipe: